 Joel and I are among the lucky people who can full-time RV.
 In fact, we’ve been on the road for several years now with no plans of stopping.
 If you’re of working age, you might wonder how this is even possible.
 Well, we aren’t trust fund babies, if that’s what you’re thinking.

 Nope, we are just fortunate to have fully remote jobs that give us the freedom to travel.
 We both work full time and live in our RV wherever the wind takes us.
-You can too if you can find a remote job or travel job.
+You can too if you know where to look for RVing full time jobs.

 Keep reading for ideas about what other full-time RVers are doing for work on the road.
 Some of these may require a specific degree, trade school, or on-the-job training.
 Others are available to people regardless of education as long as you’re willing to put in the work.
 There is a bit of everything depending on what you’re interested in.

-Chances are, you’ve heard of many of these jobs before.
+Chances are, you’ve heard of many of these RVing full time jobs before.
+You just may not have considered that thye could let you RV full time during your working years.
 I’m not really going to go into extensive detail simply because most jobs are self-explanatory.
 If you’re intrigued by a particular career path, a quick google search will yield more results from the actual pros in these fields.

-Joel’s engineering job allows him to work fully remotely.
+My husband, Joel’s RVing full time job was as an engineer.
+(He has actually now retired early, but that another story).
+It allowed him to work fully remotely so we could travel full time.
 Even before we started RVing, he worked from home.
 Things are even better now that home is wherever we park it.
-Many types of engineers work remotely.
+Many types of engineers work remotely making it perfect for RVing full time jobs.
 In most cases, all you need is an internet connection and a company that is up for remote employees.

 Virtual or Travel Health Professional

-If you’re in the medical profession, there are plenty of opportunities that allow for full-time RVing.
+If you’re in the medical profession, there are plenty of opportunities that allow for RVing full time jobs.
 Travel therapists, travel nurses, travel techs, the list goes on.
 These professionals help fill short-term needs across the country.
 At the end of a contract, which is most often around 13 weeks), you can head off to your next adventure.
 This is how I got my foot in the door to full-time RVing.

 Many healthcare professionals can also work virtually.
 This is especially true now, given the explosion of telemedicine due to the pandemic.
 This is what I do now as my full-time gig.
-I own my own virtual speech-language pathology clinic.
+I own my own virtual speech-language pathology clinic which is the coolest RVing full time job if you ask me.

 Medical professionals don’t have quite as much freedom due to licensing restraints.
 Some professions have more opportunities than others.
-It is worth looking into if you’re already in this field.
+It is worth looking into if you’re already in this field and wanting to get into full time RVing work though.

 Heavy Equipment Operator

-Speaking of construction, heavy equipment operators also have the opportunity to full-time RV.
+Speaking of construction, heavy equipment operators also have the opportunity for RVing full time jobs.
 You may head to a job site for several weeks or months.
 After that, it is on to the next location.

 You’ll never be short on inspiration if you travel full-time as an artist.
 RVing also makes perfect sense for traveling to art shows and selling your wares.
 The biggest struggle might be having space for all your supplies.
 But these creative folks are sure to think of solutions.

 All those RVers need someone to fix their RV when it breaks down!
 What is more convenient than having an RV technician right at the park?
-You can help other campers and earn a living.
-All while RVing!
+You can help other campers with these RVing full time jobs.
+Bonus points for the fact that you will be able to do complete your own rv maintenance checklist.

 Graphic design work is almost exclusively virtual.
 That makes it a perfect fit for working remotely.
 You can design for companies and individuals all over if you start your own business.
-Or you may be able to snag a company job that will let you work virtually.
+Or you may be able to snag a company job that will let you work virtually making these the perfect RVing full time jobs.

 Many sales jobs can be completed remotely.
 Others may involve travel to sell products or gain new customers.
-This makes it a great fit for RVing.
+This makes it a great fit for RVing full time jobs.
 If you work in the digital space, the possibilities are pretty much endless.

 Mortgage Loan Officer